Join us and make YOUR mark on the World!

 We are looking for a Waste Characterization Analyst (WCA) to provide technical support ensuring the radioactive and hazardous waste generated from LLNL operations is packaged and characterized in accordance with applicable requirements.
 You will be responsible for interpreting Resource Conservation and Recovery Act (RCRA) regulations and DOE Orders pertaining to the management of radioactive and hazardous waste.
-You will be part of a team of highly qualified waste characterization professionals who provide a wide range of waste characterization services to the LLNL waste generator community.
-This position is in the Radioactive and Hazardous Waste Management Division (RHWM).
+This position is in the Radioactive and Hazardous Waste Management Program (RHWM).

 - Participate in the waste characterization process to ensure that LLNL generated waste streams are properly characterized and managed according to RCRA regulations and DOE orders.